mtholder/mtholder.github.io/notes/posts/gop-tax-cuts-perm/index.html.md

 -->

 <img src="/images/projections-sans-bush-trump-tax-cuts.jpg" />

-From via this [tweet by Bobby Kogan](https://xcancel.com/BBKogan/status/2049871190840254746) based on data cited in the image.
+From this [tweet by Bobby Kogan](https://xcancel.com/BBKogan/status/2049871190840254746) based on data cited in the image.
 Tweet text: "Your perennial reminder that, had the Bush and Trump tax cuts never been enacted, debt/GDP would be declining indefinitely instead of rising (dashed blue is above dashed orange).

 Yes, this graph first assumes a patched AMT at Clinton tax code."